Precautions For The COVID-19 Coronavirus

 - If you have symptoms of any respiratory infection (e.g., cough, runny nose) please call ahead to reschedule your appointment or schedule a TeleRehab visit, if appropriate.

-- If you have a fever please refrain from coming to the clinic until you have been fever-free for 24 hours.
+- If you have a fever please refrain from coming to the clinic until you have been fever-free for 24 hours and please notify us of your symptoms.